 You will be assessed on your practical teaching and your progress in achieving the standards for Qualified Teacher Status (QTS) by gathering evidence in the form of a portfolio.

 Completing the course will lead to the award of QTS (Qualified Teacher Status).
+Some courses have the option to gain a PGCE too.

 |Financial commitments||Paid by School||Paid by Student|